 Once you have found a feed and process that your body tolerates, you can head home!
 Providers at the hospital and home care providers will help you learn how to administer feeds and care for your tube from home.

-There are many different types and brands of feeds, so it’s ok if you don’t tolerate the first kind you try!
+There are many brands of tube-feeding formulas, so it’s ok if you don’t tolerate the first kind you try!
+Each brand also has different types available with varying ingredients.
 You may want to research ahead of time to be familiar with brands and ingredients so that you don’t have to process it all while groggy or overwhelmed in the hospital.
 While there are many wonderful feed options, Kate Farms tends to be safest for people with complex allergies or mast cell disorders.

 Tubie tip: check if your hospital has a variety of feed options before your surgery.
-If you have any allergies or conditions like MCAS, make sure there are options that will be safe for you.
+If you have any allergies or conditions like MCAS, make sure some available options will be safe for you.
 If not, ask if you can just bring your own.
 Kate Farms (as well as some other brands) will send you free samples while you figure out what works for you.
 They also have patient advocates available here!

 Some specifics to keep in mind when trying out gear – do your dressings and cleaner irritate your skin?
 Is your bag too heavy/bulky to easily carry around?
 Is your pump intuitive and a good size/weight to keep with you?
 Again, do not settle if your first attempt feels lacking!
 This is your life and your health, and you deserve products that support you.

 Tubie tip: While these products are all must-haves, many other products exist that can make your tube life more carefree!
 There are so many, in fact, that we can’t fit them all here.
 We’ve compiled a list of our tubie friends’ favorites here!